 Name:

 Location:

 How heavily littered is the area?

 Are there any safety hazards?

 How accessible is your cleanup?
 Parking?
 Y/N Public transportation?
 Y/N

-Estimated number of volunteers needed d b -
+Estimated number of volunteers needed ·

-Is this site on public or private property ?
+Is this site on public or private property?

 Public restrooms?
 Y/N Running water?
 Y/N

+Will this cleanup be along the shore, in boats, o or both?

+Additional notes:

+Name:

+Location:

+How heavily littered is the area?

+Are there any safety hazards?

+How accessible is your cleanup?
+Public transportation?
+Y/N

+Estimated number of volunteers needed

+Is this site on public or private property?

+Public restrooms?
+Y/N

+Will this cleanup be along the shore, in boats, o

+Additional notes:

+Name:

+Location:

+How heavily littered is the area?

+Are there any safety hazards?

+How accessible is your cleanup?
+Parking?
+Y/N Public transportation?
+Y/N

+Estimated number of volunteers needed ·

+Is this site on public or private property?

+Public restrooms?
+Y/N Running water?
+Y/N

-Will this cleanup be along the shore, in boats, or both?
+Will this cleanup be along the shore, in boats, o or both?

 Additional notes: